knative/release/PHASES.md

 ### T-minus zero last batch
 This phase tracks the last batch of core repos to be released.

-🚨 **Note**: Make sure to wait for all the releases from the prior phases to be **published** before updating the dependencies in this phase.

 ✅ Open a [checklist](https://github.com/knative/release/issues/new?assignees=knative/knative-release-leads&template=8-t-minus-0-last-batch.yaml) issue.

-📝 See these instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.
+📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.

 | Repo                                                                                                | Release                                                                                                                                                                                 | Releasability                                                                                                   | Nightly                                                                                                         |
 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |